 Each subject is taught by experience first.
 Number work unfolds with the use of manipulatives.
 Real objects are used and discussed to help children understand math concepts.
 The child is asked to explain what is happening when two blocks are put on the table and one more is added to it.
 Abstract number work is only begun after the student has a firm understanding of a math concept and can explain it.
 Mastery is the goal.

 Visitors to Carden are often pleasantly surprised by the calm atmosphere in the classrooms, the immense collection of fine art hung on the walls and the abundant plays and music concerts.
 On the playground they notice physical education classes playing lacrosse, basketball or soccer.
-In the upper grades, they’re impressed to find students studying Latin, perfecting their French and mastering algebra.
+In the upper grades, they’re impressed to find students studying Latin, and mastering algebra.

 Program Information: Phonetically-based reading, computers, Saxon math, art, music, PE, skiing, math bowl, geography bee, spelling bee, science fair, small class sizes.